seleb/WebGLazy/README.md

   : Call `this.init` in constructor; default: `true`
 * `timestep`
   : Target duration between frames (in milliseconds); default: `1 / 60 * 1000`, i.e. 60fps
+* `disableFeedbackTexture`
+  : Disables a second texture, which contains a copy of the WebGL output; default: `false`

 ### Scale Modes
 Scale modes define how the output canvas is scaled in relation to the screen size.
 Available scale modes are: